Monday, 29 August 2016

 CHANA DAL VADA / CHOLAR DALER BORA / LENTIL FRITTERS

-Any kind of fries / fritters / pakoras are a favourite at this home as an evening snacks or with lentil stew and rice.
+Any kind of fries / fritters / pakoras are a favourite at this home as an evening snacks or with a lentil curry and rice.
 Both ways it rocks.
-If I prepare pakoras everyday, they will have it everyday, specially the junior.
+If I fry pakoras everyday, they would have it, particularly the son.
 Considering the health factor, I prepare them at a gap of say 10-15 days.
 Pakoras or fries at home are a must when guests visit.
 I love treating my guests with nice platters of starters..... both vegetarian and non-vegetarian.
 We love getting cosy with our guests over wine and food.

 Last week, we had some guests for whom I made Sami kebabs, which I blogged about earlier, I saw my senior having quite a couple of them which is unlikely of him.
 He even skipped his dinner.
 I got the message, I will do it more often.
 If I serve him a lentil Sami kebab, he gets upset; this is not the case if I serve him veg pakoras!